-- > Palings are nailed with 100mm galvanized jolt head nails. - > Set the palings to a string line tacked to every post top. - Keep the palings vertical as they are nailed.
-Check with builder's level or plumb bob. - If palings are to be level with the top rail a capping rail could be used to protect the end grains from exposure to weather.
+- > Palings are nailed with 56mm galvanized jolt head nails. - > Set the palings to a string line tacked to every post top. - > Keep the palings vertical as they are nailed.
+Check with builder's level or plumb bob. - > It is recommended that palings be overlapped. - If palings are to be level with the top rail a capping rail could be used to protect the end grains from exposure to weather.
 See sketch 4.